Xola-Qika/AWS-re-Start/README.md

 # AWS-re-Start
-This repostiory contains all my work from the AWS re/Start program, it includes notes, labs and projects.
+This repostiory contains all my work from the AWS re/Start program, it includes Notes, Labs and Projects.

 # Content
 - labs - Hands-on lab exercises and scripts that I worked on